 In 2004, for the first time in 89 years, the museum started charging admission.
 This ensured the continued financial stability of the institution.
 The museum expanded its hours and added a new sign, and more sculptures to the grounds.
 The museum also created a new program space, called the "Discovery Room."

 The museum continues to explore and develop new programming.
-Programs include Explorer Wednesdays, the SPARK program, and dinner programs.
+Programs include Explorer Wednesdays, Summer Camps, and Dinner Programs.
 The Neville Public Museum Astronomical Society meets on the first Wednesday of the month.
-The Neville Public Museum Geology Club meets on the third Wednesday of the month.
+The Neville Public Museum Geology Club meets on the third Tuesday of the month.
 The museum partners with the Green Bay International Film Society for their Film Series.